alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

      ```
   - **Discriminated Unions**
   - **Exhaustiveness Checking**
-    + Ensures all cases of a union type are handled.
+    + Ensures all possible cases of a union type are handled.
+The `never` type is used to catch any unhandled cases, ensuring your code is complete and error-free.
-    + Uses the `never` type for checking.
     + **Example**:
       ```typescript
       type Shape = Circle | Square;